COMMUNITY RELATIONS AND SOCIO-ECONOMIC DEVELOPMENT

 ENGAGE WITH OUR COMMUNITIES

-Alain Poirier Lebel-sur-Quévillon mayor and Mathieu Savard, President Osisko Mining
+Alain Poirier, Lebel-sur-Quévillon Mayor and Mathieu Savard, President of Osisko Mining

 Our flexible approach is adapted based on feedback from the community.
 We aim to understand the views and concerns of our stakeholders and are open about our activities and our performance.